gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - Fixed SteamWebView usage on the Epic Games version
 - Fixed a crash that could happen on Linux (thanks @GrahamKracker)
 - Fixed more crashes from TowerInventory / subtower interactions (thanks @Onixiya)
-- Added new `AttackHelper`, `WeaponHelper` and `ProjectileHelper` that can be used to more easily create those models from scratch
+- Added `AttackHelper`, `WeaponHelper` and `ProjectileHelper` that can be used to less painfully create those models from scratch
     - The classes will implicitly convert themselves to their respective models
     - Make use of the object initialization syntax; don't need to specific every single field, will use sensible defaults